 Philosophy offers a full range of courses, including freshman seminars on such topics as Concepts of God, Human Nature, Race and American Democracy, Bioethics, Understanding Other Cultures, and Environmental Philosophy.
 At the intermediate and advanced undergraduate level, the department offers courses in the major figures and movements in the history of philosophy.
-In addition, philosophy students may take topical courses such as Philosophy of Religion, Philosophy of Mind, Philosophy of Language, Political Philosophy, Aesthetics, Introduction to Feminist Thought, and Philosophy of Film.
+In addition, philosophy students may take topical courses such as Philosophy of Religion, Philosophy of Mind, Philosophy of Language, Political Philosophy, Aesthetics, Feminist Thought, and Philosophy of Film.

 The Philosophy Honors Program is typically a two semester program which leads to Undergraduate Honors in Philosophy.
 In conjunction with a faculty mentor, students plan and write a thesis and then participate in an oral defense.
 This program allows for sustained and close work with faculty that share interests with students.
 Recent topics include a defense of Socrates against Nietzsche; a defense of strong determinism as a suitable ground for morality; an examination of the nature and role of striving in Spinoza and Freud; an exploration of the implications of value pluralism; and examination of justice in relation to the mentally handicapped.